bensons/open-o-formation/oop-charter.md

 5. Responsibilities: The TSC is responsible for:

-    1. coordinating the technical direction of OOP;
+    1. coordinating the technical direction of OOP in conformance with the strategic scope set by the Governing Board;

     2. approving project proposals (including, but not limited to, incubation, deprecation and changes to a project’s charter or scope) in accordance with a project lifecycle document to be developed, approved and maintained by the TSC;